-Each of ABN AMRO Bank N.V., BNP Paribas, Deutsche Bank AG, London Branch and The Royal Bank of Scotland plc (trading as NatWest Markets) (the "Joint Lead Managers") will, pursuant to a subscription agreement to be entered into on or about the Closing Date (the "Subscription Agreement"), agree to subscribe or procure subscribers for the Notes at the issue price of 100% of the principal amount of the Notes, less certain agreed commissions.
+Each of ABN AMRO Bank N.V., BNP Paribas, Deutsche Bank AG, London Branch and NatWest Markets Plc (the "Joint Lead Managers") will, pursuant to a subscription agreement to be entered into on or about the Closing Date (the "Subscription Agreement"), agree to subscribe or procure subscribers for the Notes at the issue price of 100% of the principal amount of the Notes, less certain agreed commissions.
 VIVAT will also reimburse the Joint Lead Managers in respect of certain of their expenses incurred in connection with the issue of the Notes.
 The Subscription Agreement may be terminated in certain circumstances prior to payment of VIVAT.
 In such event, no Notes will be delivered to the Joint Lead Managers.